 Do not give this medication to a child younger than 6 months old.

 What is diazepam?

-Diazepam is used to treat anxiety disorders, alcohol withdrawal symptoms, or muscle spasms.
+Diazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat anxiety disorders, alcohol withdrawal symptoms, or muscle spasms.
 Diazepam is sometimes used with other medications to treat seizures.

 Diazepam may also be used for purposes not listed in this medication guide.